What is Condensation?

 We provide a range of solutions including positive pressure ventilation systems that will dramatically improve the indoor air quality of the property.
 Our systems are designed to not just minimise condensation but eliminate condensation.

 It is important to contact a condensation specialist who can provide specific advice for providing solutions to control and eliminate condensation along with persistent problems associated with condensation such as mould growth.

-You can contact our condensation specialists by calling 0800 288 8660 or you can request a survey online.
+You can contact one of our condensation specialists in England, Wales or Scotland by calling 0800 288 8660 or you can request a survey online.
 Having a damp survey through Timberwise will be able to identify the full extent of the problem and determine whether further condensation treatments are necessary.